StephenBuley/fiati/README.txt

 ========
 On Windows, some applications, such as Microsoft Word (part of the Microsoft Office suite) and WordPad (included with every Windows installation), have support for converting a typed alphanumeric sequence into a single Unicode character.

-The Unicode code point for a flute base diagram in Fiati is U+EC40, which is a hexadecimal number (60480 in decimal).
-To enter this character in Word or WordPad, type `EC40` followed by `Alt+X` (hold the `Alt` key and then hit the `X` key).
-The typed characters **EC40** will be replaced by a single character, which may display as an empty rectangle or a rectangle containing **?**.
+The Unicode code point for a flute base diagram in Fiati is U+E000, which is a hexadecimal number.
+To enter this character in Word or WordPad, type `E000` followed by `Alt+X` (hold the `Alt` key and then hit the `X` key).
+The typed characters **E000** will be replaced by a single character, which may display as an empty rectangle or a rectangle containing **?**.
 Select this character and change the font to Fiati, and the flute base diagram appears.

-Although Unicode code points are normally written in the form U+EC40, you can ignore the "U+" part when entering the code point in this and the following method.
+Although Unicode code points are normally written in the form U+E000, you can ignore the "U+" part when entering the code point in this and the following method.

 Method 2: `Alt` + hexadecimal input
 ========
 If the application you are using does not support the kind of conversion described above, you can enable Unicode input by holding `Alt`, then typing `+` **on the numeric keypad**, then typing the hexadecimal number on the numeric keypad, before finally releasing `Alt`.
-For example, to type the flute base diagram (U+EC40), hold `Alt`, type keypad `+`, then `EC40`, then release `Alt`.
+For example, to type the flute base diagram (U+E000), hold `Alt`, type keypad `+`, then `E000`, then release `Alt`.
 Again, if Fiati is not the selected font, you may see an empty rectangle or a rectangle containing **?**.
 Select this character and change the font to Fiati, and the flute base diagram appears.

 Method 3: Character Map
 ========